openxla/stablehlo/docs/vhlo.md

 ## Why is VHLO useful?

-Having a versioned dialec allows us to target previous versions of the StableHLO opset.
+Having a versioned dialect allows us to target previous versions of the StableHLO opset.
 This encapsulates forward and backward compatibility in conversions between ops in the VHLO dialect.